hengrumay/hengrumay.github.io/_posts/2017-12-22-MenuPlannerHelper.md

 ====
 ##### _FOOTNOTES:_

-**^(LDA)** An unfortunate sharing of acronym: Latent Dirichlet Allocation (LDA) is distinct from [Linear Discriminant Analysis (LDA)] (https://en.wikipedia.org/wiki/Linear_discriminant_analysis), an algorithm that seeks to find a linear combination of features characterizing or separating two or more classes of objects or events.
+**[^LDA]:** An unfortunate sharing of acronym: Latent Dirichlet Allocation (LDA) is distinct from [Linear Discriminant Analysis (LDA)] (https://en.wikipedia.org/wiki/Linear_discriminant_analysis), an algorithm that seeks to find a linear combination of features characterizing or separating two or more classes of objects or events.

 **^(Dir)** The "Dirichlet" distribution describes a distribution of distributions.